History of the UK Driving Test

 In Jan 2000 touch-screen Computer Theory Test was introduced.

-From 19 Dec 2001, Candidates can now book their theory test via the internet
+In Dec 2001, Candidates can now book their theory test via the internet

-1st September 2003 Show me/Tell me vehicle safety questions added to the beginning of the driving test.
+On 1st September 2003 Show me/Tell me vehicle safety questions added to the beginning of the driving test.

-Since 24 Oct 2003 you have been able to book the practical driving test on-line.
+In October 2003 you have been able to book the practical driving test on-line.

-Tuesday 6 April 2010 driving examiners start to ask if you would like your instructor to sit in with you on the test.
+On 6 April 2010 driving examiners start to ask if you would like your instructor to sit in with you on the test.

-4th October 2010 Independent driving become part of the Driving Test.
+On 4th October 2010 Independent driving become part of the Driving Test.

-23rd January 2012 the multiple choice part of the UK driving Theory Test has been made up of questions that are no longer available in training materials.
+On 23rd January 2012 the multiple choice part of the UK driving Theory Test has been made up of questions that are no longer available in training materials.
 Revision materials will still be available but in the form of Revision Question Bank.

-Video of a Driving Test in 1930s
+Video of a Driving Test in 1930s.
+We wonder how many would pass now!

 View more ClipsVideo Lesson Index page